TEDx Rules

 Sponsor logos on stage:

-• Sponsor logos cannot be displayed on your TEDx stage.
-You can thank your sponsors in a slide, but the logos cannot remain on the stage for more than a few seconds—or be in any team photos.
+- Sponsor logos cannot be permanently displayed on your TEDx stage.
+You can thank your sponsors in a slide, but the logos can only remain on the stage while they’re being acknowledged.

 Products and giveaways: